-Before you can begin selling on ebay.com.au, you'll need to make sure you have the following Information available:
+Before you can begin selling on eBay.com.au, you'll need to make sure you have the following information available.
+Please read through this FAQ in full to help organize.

 Once you have an eBay seller account, please ensure you have configured/enabled the following settings on the account.